-Understand congruence and similarity using 22.
-Verify experimentally the properties of rigid motions (rotations, reflections, and translations): lines are taken to lines, and line segments are taken to line segments of the same length; angles are taken to angles of the same physical models or measure; and parallel lines are taken to parallel lines. technology. a.
+Geometry and Me easurement Understand congruence and similarity using physical models or technology.
+22. Verify experimentally the properties of rigid motions (rotations, reflections, and translations): lines are taken to lines, and line segments are taken to line segments of the same length; angles are taken to angles of the same measure; and parallel lines are taken to parallel lines. a.
 Given a pair of two-dimensional figures, determine if a series of rigid motions maps one figure onto the other, recognizing that if such a sequence exists the figures are congruent; describe the transformation sequence that verifies a congruence relationship.
-23. Use coordinates to describe the effect of transformations (dilations, translations, rotations, and reflections) on two-dimensional figures.
-24. Given a pair of two-dimensional figures, determine if a series of dilations and rigid motions maps one figure onto the other, recognizing that if such a sequence exists the figures are similar; describe the transformation sequence that exhibits the similarity between them.
+23. Use coordinates to describe the effect of transformations (dilations, translations, rotations, and reflections) on two-dimensional figures, determine if a series of dilations and rigid motions maps one figure onto the other, dimensional figures.
+24. Given a pair of two-dimensional figures, determine if a series of dilations and rigid motions maps one figure onto the other, recognizing that if such a sequence exists the figures are similar; describe the transformation sequence that the other, recognizing that if such a sequence exists the figures are similar; describe the transformation sequence that the other, recognizing that if such a sequence exists the figures are similar; describe the transformation sequence that exhibits the similarity between them.
 Analyze parallel lines cut by a transversal.
-25. Analyze and apply properties of parallel lines cut by a transversal to determine missing angle measures. a.
+25. Analyze and apply properties of parallel lines cut by a transversal to determine missing angle measures.a.
 Use informal arguments to establish that the sum of the interior angles of a triangle is 180 degrees.
-Understand and apply the Pythagorean 26.
-Informally justify the Pythagorean Theorem and its converse.
-Theorem.
+Understand and apply the Pythagorean Theorem.
+26. Informally justify the Pythagorean Theorem and its converse.
 27. Apply the Pythagorean Theorem to find the distance between two points in a coordinate plane.
 28. Apply the Pythagorean Theorem to determine unknown side lengths of right triangles, including real-world applications